alejocv7/portfolio/README.md

-Personal Portfolio showcasing some of my work
+Personal portfolio showing some of my work